vibhanshudubeyy/driver-churn-prediction-mlops/README.md

 An end-to-end MLOps pipeline to predict driver churn for a logistics company (e.g., Porter).
 This project demonstrates real-world machine learning deployment practices using Python, FastAPI, MySQL, Docker, and MLflow.

-Built for a **Data Engineering Intern application**, the project focuses on data engineering, model training, deployment, and monitoring.

 ---